vilemj-Viclick/QR-Platba-Generator/packages/qr-platba-generator/README.md

 #### validateQRPlatbaRequest(data: QRPlatbaRequest): Record<string, string> | null

 Validates the QR payment request data.
 Returns null if valid, or an object with validation errors.

-#### convertToIBAN(accountNumber: string): string

-Converts a Czech account number to IBAN format.

-#### isValidAccountNumber(acc: string): boolean

-Validates if the account number is in the correct format.

-#### isValidDigitString(str: string | undefined, maxLength: number): boolean

-Validates if a string contains only digits and is within the specified length.

-#### isValidDate(dateStr: string | undefined): boolean

-Validates if a date string is in the correct format and represents a valid date.

-#### isValidAmount(amount: number | undefined): boolean

-Validates if an amount is a positive number.

-#### isValidCurrency(currency: string): boolean

-Validates if a currency code is supported.

 ## License